Tannervanorden/Dark_Dusky_Positive_Selection/README.md

 FastTree.sh is the code that was used to create gene trees.

-MakeForeground.py is the script that was used to select S. variabilis as the foreground for positive selection tests.
+MakeForeground.py is the script that was used to select each species as the foreground for positive selection tests.

+Busted.sh is the script that was used to run Hyphy Busted.

+Relax.sh is the script that was used to run Hyphy Relax.

-Percent_Identity.py is the script that was used to calculate percent Identity.
+Percent_Identity.py is the script that was used to calculate percent identity.

 Graph_Ontology.R is the code that was used to make the bar plots for the publication.